 [If you’re interested, I also do a full overview of Neville Goddard’s teachings in this article.]

-The fundamental nature of reality is consciousness.
+Reality is consciousness itself.
 Since it’s the only thing that exists, all its creations must be consciousness, too.
-Everything you see around you – including objects, events, and the circumstances of your life – are all manifestations of consciousness.
+Everything you see around you — including objects, events, and the circumstances of your life — are all manifestations of consciousness.

 Even though consciousness manifests itself in different forms of expressions, including into you and me, the consciousness itself always remains constant.
 At the first cause layer of reality, consciousness is always in its universal and undivided state.
 This means that infinite power and intelligence are always available to you, regardless of your situation.

 “There is no one that is not all that is, for consciousness, though expressed in an infinite series of levels, is not divisional.”The Power of Awareness

 Pure Consciousness/Awareness (referred to as the subconscious/subjective mind) is the true self, your “I AM.”
 From our perspective as individual minds, this becomes an infinite and inexhaustible power and intelligence that we can use for any purpose or desire that we may have.

 Since everything is part of the ONE consciousness, you and your environment are not separate but interconnected facets of the same whole.

 Neville also emphasized the role of Imagination.
 Imagination is the creative power of consciousness.
 To manifest effectively, you need to learn how to use your imagination properly.

 When you assume something, you set consciousness into motion.
 For example, if you imagine “I AM poor,” you are directing consciousness to manifest that outcome.
 To change the circumstances of your life, you need to alter the beliefs or states held within your consciousness.

 This is not about deluding yourself.
 It is about impressing an assumption deep within the fundamental consciousness, thereby putting you in a new state of consciousness.